-If you are looking for an amazing almond cake recipe that tastes and looks like you bought it at a nice European bakery, then this Almond Layer Cake is for you!
+If you are looking for an amazing almond cake recipe that tastes and looks like you bought it at a nice European bakery, then this Vanilla Almond Layer Cake is for you!
 This almond cake is more of of a French almond cake and it's super easy to make.
 It uses only 1 bowl and requires no special baking skills.

 This easy vanilla almond cake is made with almond flour, all-purpose flour, vanilla and almond extract.
 It is a quick almond cake recipe with whipped cream for the frosting that makes a great Fall cake or a nice cake for holidays.
 You can use it for any special occasion!

 This light and fluffy cake gets its flavor from the almond syrup (extract), the vanilla extract, slivered almonds (for the top of the cake) and the pillowy soft whipped cream center.

 When you serve this almond cake, people will think it came from a bakery.